Stabbath/world-gen-prototype/README.md

 **Abstraction 1:** We ignore everything below the lithosphere.
 We can just simulate the effects the asthenosphere has on it abstractly, and we don't even need to think about anything lower than that.

+# Pre-Modelling: Surface Representation
+There are a few different ways to represent the surface, which is a key requirement of any model we develop here.
+I initially considered having multiple possible planet geometries, namely at least Flat, Cyllindrical, and Spherical, and I stand by it.
+Each one applies certain constraints to any model we use, but I believe this should not be an issue given a well-designed architecture.
+So we should consider those possibilities.

+We can look at the surface as a grid of some sort, or discretize it into points.
+Height-map-based methods (where we calculate heights directly onto a static location on the surface) would tend to work better with a grid; truer tectonic simulations with movement of surfaces would tend to work better with surface points.

+For Spheres, there is an easily-found (or LLM-able) method to distribute points evenly across a sphere: look-up Fibonacci Spheres.
+There are other solutions, that one is pretty popular and looks pretty good.
+For flat and cyllindrical worlds, we don't need to worry about that.
+For a flat world it's pretty obvious, and for a cyllindrical world, consider that it's just a flat world that was curved inwards until 2 of its opposing edges connected to each other.

 # Modelling 1: Plate and Boundary Geometries
 ## 1.1: Initial Generation
 There are 2 options: